• Skip to primary navigation

 How to cook halloumi

 This is one of the easiest fried cheese recipes.
-Cooking halloumi via stovetop or grill really brings out its flavor.
-All you need is a hot skillet (or a hot grill)with some olive oil and seasonings like sea salt and pepper.
+Cooking halloumi via stovetop or grill brings out its flavor.
+You only need a hot skillet (or a hot grill) with olive oil and seasonings like sea salt and pepper.

 Here is what I do to make this halloumi toast.